nicolemichaud03/Chatbot_Preference_Predictor/README.md

 # LMSYS - Chatbot Arena Human Preference Predictions
-By Nicole Michaud
+###### By Nicole Michaud
-5 August, 2024
+###### 5 August, 2024
+<a href="https://www.kaggle.com/code/nicolemichaud/lmsys-competition"> Link to notebook </a>

 ## Introduction

 Models utilizing human feedback to improve predictions are quite popular right now.
 In fact, GPT-4, released earlier this year, is trained using a human feedback reward model.
 In that instance, humans provided feedback for the responses they received from the model, and it took this feedback into account in order to improve its future responses.

-The goal of this project is to use human feedback, not just to improve the performance of one chatbot model, but to predict which response from different models will be preferred by users.
-This could eventually be used to improve these models further, if we could uncover what kind of responses are more likely to be preferred by users.
+The goal of this project is to use human feedback, not just to improve the performance of one chatbot model, but to <em>predict which response from different models will be preferred by users</em>.
+If we could uncover what kind of responses are more likely to be preferred by users, this could eventually be used to improve these models further.

-In each row of the training data, two different chatbot models go head-to-head, and users have indicated which response to the prompt they prefer, either the response from model A ('response_a'), the response from model B ('response_b'), or if they preferred them both equally.
+In each row of the training data, two different chatbot models go head-to-head, and users have indicated which response to the prompt they prefer, either the response from model A ('response_a'), the response from model B ('response_b'), or if they preferred them both equally (they tied).

-This information is represented as binary values (0 or 1) in the three target columns ('winner_model_a', 'winner_model_b', and 'winner_tie').

-It should be noted that there are various biases that may impact which response users chose as the one they prefer.
+It should be noted that there are various biases that may impact which response users chose as the one they prefer:
-These biases include positional bias, which may lead users to prefer the first response, verbosity bias may, which lead them to prefer the more verbose response, or self-enhancement bias, which may lead them to prefer the response that provides the most self-promotion.
+- positional bias, which may lead users to prefer the first response
+- verbosity bias may, which lead them to prefer the more verbose response
+- self-enhancement bias, which may lead them to prefer the response that provides the most self-promotion

 I aim to create a model that takes the prompt and the two different responses as input and outputs the probability of each of the three outcomes: winner_model_a, winner_model_b, and winner_tie.